redcross/dcsops/INSTALL.md

 4. Run `./bin/setup` in the project directory

-   If you see an error about `capybara-webkit` and you're running Debian, check your version of `qmake`.
-You may want to follow the suggestion [here](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) to run this:
+   If you see an error about `capybara-webkit`, check your version of `qmake`.
+You may want to follow the suggestion [here](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) to run this on Debian:

         $ sudo apt-get install qt5-default libqt5webkit5-dev gstreamer1.0-plugins-base gstreamer1.0-tools gstreamer1.0-x

-   Or, on a Mac:
+   Or this on a Mac:

         $ brew install qt

    ...in order to update qmake and install capybara-webkit successfully.

-5. The setup script should create your db, but if it fails, try the following, with your login user in place of `myuser`:
+5. The setup script should create your db, but if it fails for permission reasons, try the following, with your system username in place of `myuser`:

    ```
    $ su - postgres
    $ psql
    postgres=# CREATE DATABASE "arcdata-dev";

+   # if your user is not already a postgres user:
+   postgres=# CREATE USER myuser WITH SUPERUSER;

+   # otherwise, if your user is already a postgres user:
    postgres=# ALTER USER myuser WITH SUPERUSER;

+   # either way, continue with:
    postgres=# GRANT ALL ON DATABASE "arcdata-dev" TO myuser;
    postgres=# \q
    ```

 6. Run `./bin/setup` again.
-Once it works correctly, your app is set up.
+Once it runs without errors, your app is set up.

 7. Run `bundle exec unicorn -c unicorn.rb` to start the development server and visit [http://0.0.0.0:8080](http://0.0.0.0:8080) in your browser.
-Login with your credentials from seeds.rb.
+Login with the credentials you created in seeds.rb.
+The defaults are `admin` and `test123`.